keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 After you create your web ACL, you can associate it with one or more AWS resources.
 The resource types that you can protect using AWS WAF web ACLs are Amazon CloudFront distributions, Amazon API Gateway APIs, and Application Load Balancers.

 !!! info "Note About This Section"
-    **In order to illustrate the process of creating WAF conditions and rules, we will walk through the creation of the first rule in your WAF ACL.** The complete list of threats and solutions is available in the <a href="./#waf-rule-creation-and-solutions">WAF Rule Creation and Solutions</a> section.
+    **In order to illustrate the process of creating WAF rules, we will walk through the creation of the first rule in your WAF ACL.** The complete list of threats and solutions is available in the <a href="./#waf-rule-creation-and-solutions">WAF Rule Creation and Solutions</a> section.

 ###Rule Design Considerations:

-To create a rule, you have to create the relevant match conditions first.
-This process requires planning for effective rule building.
-Use the following guiding questions:
+Use the following guiding questions when planning WAF rules:

 1. What is the intended purpose of the rule?
 2. What HTTP request components apply to the purpose of the rule?
-3. Do you already have conditions targeting those request components that you can reuse?
+3. Do you already have rules targeting those request components that you can expand?
 Is that desirable?
 4. How can you define the purpose of the rule in a Boolean logic expression?
-5. What conditions do you need to create to implement the logic?
+5. Will the rule require nested statements under logical AND or OR rule statements?
 6. Are any transformations relevant to my input content type?

 ####Sample Rule purpose: